hep-gc/shoal/README.md

 The purpose of shoal is to allow you to build a continually updated list of squid caches.
 Each squid runs shoal-agent which uses AMQP messages to publish the existence and load of the squid to the central shoal-server.
 Shoal-server keeps a list of squids in memory and removes any squid which has not sent it a message recently.
-The IPs of all squid severs are geo-referenced.
-Clients contact the squid server using a REST interface to retrieve a ordered list of the nearest squids.
+The IPs of all squid servers are geo-referenced.
+Clients contact the squid server using a REST interface to retrieve an ordered list of the nearest squids.
 The diagram below should give you some idea how this works:

  ![shoal diagram](https://raw.github.com/hep-gc/shoal/gh-pages/shoal_diagram.png)

 ## Components

 **shoal-server** maintains the list of running squids.
 It uses RabbitMQ to handle incomming AMQP messages from squid servers.
-It provides a REST interface for programatically retrieving a json formatted ordered list of squids It also provides a web interface for viewing the list.
+It provides a REST interface for programatically retrieving a json formatted ordered list of squids.
+It also provides a web interface for viewing the list.

 **shoal-agent** runs on squid servers and publishes the load and IP of the squid server to the shoal-server using